Rainbow-Dreamer/musicpy_dev/README.md

 ### Date: 2022-08-26

 Added control module to musicpy, which allows you to send MIDI messages converted from musicpy data structures in realtime to your DAW or any MIDI controllers.
-This means that you can using musicpy to compose a song and then play using your DAW with loaded VST instruments and Kontakt libraries.
+This means that you can use musicpy to compose a song and then play using your DAW with loaded VST instruments and Kontakt libraries.
 I will update the tutorial of how to use the control module in wiki when I have free time.